May 14, 2026

 How this example is successful: The interviewee reminds the interviewer of his strong interest in the program.
 He then recalls a specific detail of something he learned about in the interview.

-This is a great way to show the interviewer that you listened to everything they said and took something positive from your conversation.
+This is a great way to show the interviewer you listened to everything they said and took something positive from your conversation.

 The interviewee continues to express specific things he likes about the program and connects to those things.
 In the letter, the candidate mentions the program’s recent efforts to improve healthcare disparities and then follows this up with his connection to these issues.